Lexington Physical Therapy

 Joanna Podlewska-Ely DPT, FAAOMPT

 Joanna is not only a Physical Therapist but also a Mindfulness Meditation Certified Teacher, having received her certification through The Greater Good Science Center and Sounds True, 2021.
 She received her Bachelor Degree in Physical Therapy from Wayne State University in 1994.
 She is certified in the Nordic approach to manual therapy, having studied under Freddy Kaltenborn and Olaf Evjenth, receiving a post graduate degree in Orthopedic Manual Therapy from Oakland University in 1999.
 She received her Master of Science Degree in Orthopedic Physical Therapy from Oakland University in 2002.
 Joanna has also been a Fellow in good standing with the American Academy of Orthopedic Manual Physical Therapy since 2000.
 In 2008, Joanna received her Doctorate in Physical Therapy from Massachusetts General Hospital.
 Joanna has pursued extensive continuing education in neuroplasticity, autoimmunity and inflammatory causes and effects on the human body.
-She has also completed 6 Full Ironman Triathlons, 9 70.3 mile Triathlons and multiple full and 1/2 distance marathons.
+Joanna is owner of Building Blocks Wellness Center and instructor for Mindulness and Wellbeing (see link in Menu Bar) She has also completed 6 Full Ironman Triathlons, 9 70.3 mile Triathlons and multiple full and 1/2 distance marathons.
 Joanna also enjoys sailing and has crewed 2 years on Eagle 1 in the Port Huron to Mackinaw Island sailing regatta.

 Cassandra Barr PTA, CMT